continue reading." /> continue reading." />

 With the revitalization of Hance Park in full swing, the City of Phoenix is putting the only restaurant site with direct access to the park up for lease.
 The goal is to redevelop the building as a full-service restaurant, and create “downtown’s newest culinary destination,” according to the City’s Community and Economic Development Department.
 In the coming months, a request for proposals (RFP) will be issued.

-But ahead of the request, the City is hosting a Firehouse FastPITCH event on Thursday, Aug.
-12, where local businesses and entrepreneurs can submit their idea.
-Those interested in participating are encouraged to attend an informational session on Tuesday, July 20.
+But ahead of the request, the City is hosting a Firehouse FastPITCH event on Tuesday, Sept.
+14, where local businesses and entrepreneurs can submit their idea.

 At the FastPITCH event, all sorts of businesses (not just restaurant owners) can put their name in the ring — from small artisan bakers to local produce purveyors, architects, creative services and more.
 Basically any small business that can provide goods or services to support an adaptive-reuse restaurant project.